Christina-sun18/bf_CS/week5/activities.md

     a.
 Scale the data to be in millions and plot it.
     b.
 Fit both a model with a linear and a damped trend and study the estimated parameters.
     c.
 Generate forecasts for 30 years ahead from both models and plot them.
 What do you see?
+    d.
+Fit both models using data up to 2010.
+Generate forecasts for the remainder of the sample and evaluate their accuracy.

 4. Do Exercise 6 from [Section 8.8](https://otexts.com/fpp3/expsmooth-exercises.html).